quiverjs/doc-old/core/03-handler.md

 printResult(args, inputStreamable, nameUppercaseHandler)
 ```

+We write the uppercase handler above in streaming fashion to demonstrate that with uniform stream interface, we can mix functions that process plain objects with functions that process streams and they would work seamlessly together through streamable conversions.

 ## Simple Handler

 The above stream handlers look rather complicated, due to the need to convert between streamable and their deserialized forms.
 Fortunately the example is written that way to allow deeper understanding on the way stream handler works.
 In pratice The [quiver-simple-handler](https://github.com/quiverjs/simple-handler) library simplifies the creation of handler functions by converting functions that accept and return Javascript object into stream handler with uniform function interface.